Zero0Q/TraktVision/README.md

 - The addon relies on data fetched at configuration time.
 For major updates in watching history, users may need to regenerate the addon URL.
 - Very large amounts of watching data might result in long URLs.
+- TMDB API usage is subject to their terms of service and rate limiting.

 ## Contributing